strapi/strapi/docs/3.0.0-beta.x/cli/CLI.md

 - **strapi uninstall &#60;name&#62; --delete-files**<br/>
   Uninstalls a plugin called **&#60;name&#62;** and removes the files in `./extensions/name/`

-  Example: `strapi uninstall graphql` will remove the plugin `strapi-plugin-graphql` and all the files in `./extensions/graphql`
+  Example: `strapi uninstall graphql --delete-files` will remove the plugin `strapi-plugin-graphql` and all the files in `./extensions/graphql`

 ::: warning
 Some plugins have admin panel integrations, your admin panel might have to be rebuilt.
 This can take some time.